IceBerge421/markdown-cv/index.md

 <!--
 **Berge, PS** and Schmalzer, Madison.
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in *Triforce%*. *Journal of Cinema and Media Studies.* (Manuscript under review.)

 Kocik, David; **Berge, PS**; Butera, Camille; Oon, Celeste; Senters, Michael.
-“Imagine a Place:" Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Revised manuscript under review for forthcoming special issue.)-->
+“Imagine a Place:" Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Forthcoming in special issue on Fandom and Platforms.)-->
 </div>

 ### Book Reviews